-

 Traffic Ticket Penalties

 In addition to fines, citations also bring penalties with long-term repercussions.
-Points and loss of driving privileges are the two most common penalties.
+Points and loss of driving privileges are the most common penalties.
 The extent of these penalties depends on:

-- Driving history and/or past infractions.
-A second DUI conviction, for example, comes with a longer suspension period.
+• Driving history and/or past infractions.
+A 2nd DUI conviction, for example, comes with a longer suspension period.

-- License type.
+• License type.
 Holders of youth operator licenses and CDLs, for example, have less leeway.
 Read more about this in the sections below.

 NH Point System

-Drivers Younger Than 18
+Drivers Younger Than 18 years old

-Drivers Between 18 and 20 Years Old
+Drivers Between 18 to 20 years old

-- 21 points in three consecutive calendar years―up to one year suspension
+• 21 points in 3 calendar years―up to 1 year suspension

-Drivers 21 Years Old and Up
+Drivers 21 years old and up

 New Hampshire License Suspension and Revocation